 Cell culture and pharmacological intervention

 The human prostate cancer PC-3 cells (obtained from Tianjin Medical University Cancer Institute and Hospital, National Clinical Research Center of Cancer, Tianjin, China) were cultured in RPMI 1640 medium (Gibco, CA, USA) with 10% (v/v) fetal bovine serum (Gibco, CA, USA) containing antibiotics (100 U/mL penicillin G and 100 mg/mL streptomycin) and incubated at 37˚C in 5% CO2 humidified incubator.
-As per experimental requirements, PC-3 cells were treated with valproic acid (VPA, purchased from Sigma-Aldrich Chemicals, MO, USA) and then subjected to 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT) cell viability assay, wound-healing assay, Oil-Red O staining, 4′,6′-diamidino-2-phenyl-indole (DAPI) staining assay, Annexin V-FITC and propidium iodide (PI) double-staining assay, quantitative real-time polymerase chain reaction (qRT-PCR), and Western blotting analysis.
+As per experimental requirements, the PC-3 cells were treated with valproic acid (VPA, purchased from Sigma-Aldrich Chemicals, MO, USA) and then subjected to 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT) cell viability assay, wound-healing assay, Oil-Red O staining, 4′, 6′-diamidino-2-phenyl-indole (DAPI) staining assay, Annexin V-propidium iodide (PI) staining assay, quantitative real-time polymerase chain reaction (qRT-PCR), and Western blot analysis.

 MTT cell viability assay

-PC-3 cells were seeded in a 96-well plate at a density of 2 × 104 cells/well and incubated overnight, followed by treatment with the indicated concentrations of VPA.
-Then 10 μL of 5 mg/mL MTT (purchased from Amresco Inc., OH, USA) in phosphate-buffered saline (PBS) was added to each well and the cells were incubated in the dark for 4 h at 37˚C. The cell culture medium was replaced with 150 μL of dimethyl sulfoxide, and the mixture was stirred for 10 min.
+PC-3 cells were seeded in 96-well plates at a density of 2 × 104 cells/well and incubated overnight, followed by treatment with the indicated concentrations of VPA.
+At the endpoint of treatment, 10 µL of 5 mg/mL MTT in phosphate-buffered saline (PBS, purchased from Amresco Inc., OH, USA) was added to each well and incubated in the dark for 4 h at 37˚C. The cell culture medium was replaced with 150 µL of dimethyl sulfoxide, and the mixture was stirred for 10 min.
 The optical density (OD) values for samples were measured using a Pan-wavelength microplate reader at 570 nm.
-Each test included a blank containing a complete culture medium without cells.
 Triplicate wells were used for each sample, and the experiments were repeated at least three times to get means and standard deviations.
+Each test should include a blank containing a complete culture medium without cells.

-The cell migration was examined using the wound-healing assay.
-PC-3 cells in each group were seeded into a 6-well plate.
-When the cells reached 60%-80% confluence, a wound was built across the cell monolayer using a BioClean 1000 μL plastic pipette tip.
+The cell migration ability was examined using the wound-healing assay.
+PC-3 cells in each group were seeded into a six-well plate.
+When the confluence reached 60%-80%, a wound was built afterward across the cell monolayer using a BioClean 1000 µL plastic pipette tip.
 The cells were rinsed with PBS three times and incubated with fresh medium containing different dosages of VPA for another 4 days or 2.0 mM VPA for another 2, 4, and 6 days.
-The cell proliferation and migration into the wound area were photographed under an inverted microscope (Leica, Wetzlar, Germany) with 100× magnification.
+The cell migration into the wound area was photographed under an inverted microscope (Leica, Germany) with 100 × magnification.
 The relative migration rate was calculated using the following formula: relative migration rate = (distance between the gap at 0 h - distance between the gap at each time point)/distance between the gap at 0 h × 100%.

 Oil-Red O staining

-The adherent PC-3 cells grown on a glass coverslip at the bottom of a 6-well plate were fixed in 4% paraformaldehyde for 15 min and then analyzed with an Oil-Red O stain kit (Nanjing Jiancheng Bioengineering Institute, Nanjing, China) according to the supplier’s instructions.
-After being rinsed in 60% isopropanol to remove unbound dye and counterstained with hematoxylin, the samples were taken photo of under an Olympus BX53 microscope (Olympus Corporation, Tokyo, Japan) equipped with a DP72 microscope digital camera and Image-Pro Plus 7.0 software.
-In order to quantify lipid accumulation, Oil-Red O was extracted with 100% isopropanol, and the light absorbance of the solution was measured at 520 nm.
+PC-3 cells were seeded in a 6-well plate containing a glass coverslip bottom.
+The cells attached to the coverslip were fixed in 4% paraformaldehyde for 15 min and then analyzed with an Oil-Red O stain kit (Nanjing Jiancheng Bioengineering Institute, China) according to the supplier’s instructions.
+The lipid droplets stained with Oil-Red O were visualized with an Olympus BX53 microscope (Olympus Corporation, Tokyo, Japan) equipped with a DP72 microscope digital camera and Image-Pro Plus 7.0 software.
+Light absorbance of the extracted dye was measured at 520 nm.

 DAPI staining assay

-PC-3 cells (4 × 105 per well) were cultured in a 6-well plate, and nuclear morphology was tested using a DAPI staining assay.
+PC-3 cells (4 × 105 per well) were cultured in a six-well plate, and nuclear morphology was tested using a DAPI staining assay.
 Following treatment with VPA (0, 1.0, 2.0, 5.0, and 10.0 mM) for 4 days, the cells were fixed with 4% paraformaldehyde for 15 min and permeabilized with 0.1% Triton X-100 for 2 min.
-Then they were stained with 10 μg/mL DAPI (purchased from Roche Corporation, Basel, Switzerland) at 37°C in the dark for 10 min.
-The nuclear morphology was viewed under ultraviolet light, and the images were captured using an inverted fluorescence microscope (Leica, Wetzlar, Germany).
-Apoptotic cells were identified according to characteristic changes, including nuclear condensation, fragmentation, and presence of apoptotic bodies .
+Then, they were stained with 10 µg/mL DAPI (purchased from Roche Corporation, Switzerland) at 37 °C in the dark for 10 min.
+The nuclear morphology was viewed under ultraviolet light, and the images were captured using an inverted fluorescence microscope (Leica, Germany).
+Apoptotic cells were identified on the basis of characteristic changes, including nuclear condensation, fragmentation, and presence of apoptotic bodies .

-PC-3 cells (4 × 105 per well) were seeded in a 6-well plate overnight and treated with various concentrations of VPA for 4 days.
-In order to measure the extent of cell apoptosis, an Annexin V-fluorescein isothiocyanate (FITC) and PI double-staining apoptosis detection kit was used according to the manufacturer's instructions (Sungene Biotech, Tianjin, China).
-In brief, the cells were harvested and suspended in 1× binding buffer.
-Then, 100 μL of the cell suspension was incubated with 5 μL of Annexin V-FITC for 10 min, followed by incubation with 5 μL of PI solution for another 5 min.
+The cells (4 × 105 per well) were seeded in a six-well plate overnight and treated with varying concentrations of VPA for 4 days.
+To measure the extent of cell apoptosis, an Annexin V-fluorescein isothiocyanate (FITC) apoptosis detection kit was used according to the manufacturer's instructions (Sungene Biotech, Tianjin, China).
+In brief, the cells were harvested and suspended in 1 × binding buffer.
+Then, 100 µL of the cell suspension was incubated with 5 µL of Annexin V-FITC for 10 min, followed by incubation with 5 µL of PI solution for another 5 min.
 The labeled cells were then assessed by flow cytometry and analyzed using Cellquest 6.0 (BD Biosciences, NJ, USA) .

 Quantitative real-time PCR

 Total RNA was extracted from PC-3 cells after transfection with C/EBPα-expressing plasmid or Si-C/EBPα and/or treatment with VPA (2.0 mM) using an E.Z.N.A.
 HP Total RNA Extraction Kit (Omega Bio-Tek, GA, USA).
-Reverse transcription reactions were performed with 2.0 μg total RNA using a RevertAid First Strand cDNA Synthesis Kit and oligo (dT) primers (Fermentas Inc., Burlington, Ontario, Canada) according to the manufacturer’s protocol.
-The abundance of mRNA was detected using an SYBR Green real-time PCR kit according to the manufacturer’s instructions (Sangon Biotech, Shanghai, China). β-Actin reference gene was amplified in separate triplicate reactions for each sample and the average Ct value was calculated for the quantification analysis.
-The relative transcript quantities of SREBP-1a and SREBP-1c were measured using the comparative Ct (2−ΔΔCt) method.
+Reverse transcription reactions were performed with 2.0 µg total RNA using a RevertAid First Strand cDNA Synthesis Kit and oligo (dT) primers (Fermentas Inc., Canada) according to the manufacturer’s protocol.
+The abundance of mRNA was detected using an SYBR Green real-time PCR kit according to the manufacturer’s instructions (Sangon Biotech, Shanghai, China).
+The transcript quantities of SREBP-1a and SREBP-1c were normalized to those of β-Actin and measured by the comparative Ct (2−ΔΔCt) method.
 The measurement was performed in three independent experiments and each with three replicates.
-The sequences of the primer pairs were as follows: SREBP-1a: 5¢-CGGCGCTGCTGACCGACATC-3¢ and 5¢-CCCTGCCCCACTCCCAGCAT-3¢; SREBP-1c: 5¢-GCGCAGATCGCGGAGCCAT-3¢ and 5¢-CCCTGCCCCACTCCCAGCAT-3¢; and β-Actin: 5¢-CCAGAGATGGCCACGGCTGCT-3¢ and 5¢-TCCTTCTGCATCCTGTCGGCA-3¢.
+The sequences of the primer pairs were as follows: SREBP-1a: 5′-CGGCGCTGCTGACCGACATC-3′ and 5′-CCCTGCCCCACTCCCAGCAT-3′; SREBP-1c: 5′-GCGCAGATCGCGGAGCCAT-3′ and 5′-CCCTGCCCCACTCCCAGCAT-3′; and β-Actin: 5′-CCAGAGATGGCCACGGCTGCT-3′ and 5′-TCCTTCTGCATCCTGTCGGCA-3′.

 The experiments were repeated at least three times, and data were analyzed using SPSS (version 17.0; SPSS, Inc., IL, USA).
-All data were expressed as the mean ± S.D.
-A statistical analysis between two groups was performed using the Student¢s t-test.
-One-way analysis of variance was used for the bar plots containing three or more groups. *P < 0.05, **P < 0.01, and ***P < 0.001 indicate significant differences, whereas the nonsignificant difference is denoted by NS.
+All data were expressed as the mean ± SD.
+A statistical analysis between two groups was performed using the Student′s t test.
+One-way analysis of variance was used for the bar graphs containing three or more groups. *P < 0.05, **P < 0.01, and ***P < 0.001 indicate significant differences, whereas the nonsignificant difference is denoted by NS.